h-gokul/differentiable-slic/README.md

 Future Works
 [TODO]  : Follow the same routine, but train the U-Net for [multi-object video segmentation using Davis Dataset](https://davischallenge.org/davis2017/code.html#unsupervised)
 [TODO]  : Motion Segmentation Pipeline a bayesian learning framework instead of relying on Residual UNets.

+## Classification Task
+The code for image classification can be found in the pytorch-cifar folder.
+Nothing has been changed from default traiing except for model instantiation in main.py.
+All work done outside main.py was done in models folder.
+In the models folder, convmixer.py defines a standard Convmixer from the Patches are All You Need Paper [here](https://github.com/tmp-iclr/convmixer). convmixerSSN.py defines the convmixer with superpixel sampling for the patch embeddings.
+The patch is attended according to the soft pixel mappings produced by ssn, then a linear embedding over the patch produces the patch representation.
+In the ssn_pytorch_joshuasmith folder is the code of differentiable superpixel segmentation.
+The model.py and lib/ssn.py files have been modified to run 5-10x faster on cifar data by replacing the sparse affinity matrix calculation with regionwise stacking and dense matrix operations.